TGA-Stock/NewBlack/NB_Task 1_Unified Commerce Task.md

 > The commercial experience is no different from our inherent need to survive.

-> Whenever we approach a retailer, everything our senses inform us about their brand should be in place as expected, regardless of the location or platform used to engaged with.
+> Whenever we approach a retailer, everything our senses inform us about their brand should be in place as expected, regardless of the location or platform used to engage with.
 A company's break from brand, which includes a break in quality of service, means the commercial signals sent by the company disrupts the customer experience and hints at danger, consequently, people move away.

-The need of a retailer or brand to use as many commercial channels as possible (omichanneling), whilst maintaining control of backend operations and business unit systems, has become essential for survival in today's commercial landscape.
+The need of a retailer or brand to use as many commercial channels as possible (omnichanneling), whilst aligning and maintaining control of backend operations and business unit systems, has become essential for survival in today's commercial landscape.
 E-commerce and business management systems are constantly evolving, and the customer expectation matches that evolution, making it increasingly difficult to stay on brand.

 Unified Commerce allows retailers to provide a customer experience that is consistent across all channels at every location a customer engages with a retailer.
 The in-store experience matches an online experience.
 Perhaps most importantly the experience is fault free and frictionless, from the point of entry through to the point of sale.
 To ensure this, all retail channels and systems are integrated into one platform so that the backend operations of a retailer through to the point of sale can be managed at one unified location.